poyea/grimoire/coding/hashing.typ

 *Algorithm:*
 - Hash collision → linear probing
-- Track PSL (Probe Sequence Length) = distance from ideal position
+- Track PSL#footnote[PSL (Probe Sequence Length) is the distance between an element's current position and its ideal hash position.
+In Robin Hood hashing, PSL is used to maintain fairness: elements with longer PSL values are given priority over those with shorter PSL values during collision resolution.]
+(Probe Sequence Length) = distance from ideal position
 - On insert: if new element's PSL > existing element's PSL, swap and continue inserting the evicted element
 - Result: tight clustering, bounded worst-case search